 How Callroute Can Simplify Extension Dialing

-Using Callroute, you can simplify dial by extension in Teams by using our self-service portal and auto provisioning solution.
+Using Callroute, you can simplify dial-by-extension in Teams by using our self-service portal and automated provisioning solution.

-Using our automated provisioning solution that synchonises with your AzureAD, Callroute will read the telephone number field and automatically assign the LineURI to the Teams user during its synchronisation.
+Using our Orto for Teams automated provisioning solution that synchonises with your Microsoft Entra ID, Callroute will read the telephone number field and automatically assign the LineURI to the Teams user during its synchronisation.
 You can of course override this manually within our portal if required.